pankale2/custqual/.github/copilot/instructions.md

 # GitHub Copilot Instructions for CustQuals Processor

-- After th eprompt is provided, do not directly make changes to the code or project files.
+- After the prompt is provided, do not directly make changes to the code or project files.
 - Provide the plan first.
 Ask any queries or confusions or difficult choices.
 - Always ask before removing any code that can remove any existing functionality.

+After every prompt, instead of making changes directly, please confirm the understanding, let me know the implementation plan and any descripancies you may encounter.
+Make sure existing logic, formulas, functionality remains intact after renaming of columns.
+Ask any queries, confirmations, confusions.

 ## Project Overview
 This is a Flask web application that processes Excel files from SSRS containing custom qualification data.
 The app: